dbuzzin/task-manager-app/README.md

 # Task Manager App

+I have chosen to use a combination of Redux and React's context API for the state management for scalability.
+Tasks are now able to be assigned but currently temporarily stored front end.
+Next steps are to build backend with Node, Express and MongoDB.

-This app will be using React on the frontend and Node on the backend.
-So far I have laid out some of the UI design which I am now converting to React components.
+~~This app will be using React on the front end and Node on the backend.
+So far I have laid out some of the UI design which I am now converting to React components.~~

 ### [Click Here to See it so Far](https://dbuzzin.github.io/task-manager-app/)